GeodSoft logo GeodSoft

 Maximum Suffix Word Length Ratio

-If the length of a dictionary word plus an "ed" or "ing" suffix is equal to or greater than the maximum suffix word length ratio, the suffix length is counted as part of the word length.
+Until the less prefix divided by the full length ratio drops below the maximum suffix word length ratio, the suffix length is counted as part of the word length.
 Normally only the part of the word that is the dictionary word is counted.
 Without this, a non word could be made by appending "ing" to a short word that does not have such a suffix.
 Only the short word length would count and thus likely be less than the maximum dictionary word length or ratio.
 For example, unless the "ing" in "adaming" which is not a dictionary word, is counted as part of the word length, "adaming" will be accepted as a password even though it is one of the most trivial dictionary word variations and one which the cracking tools easily exploit.

 With the default setting of .75, at least three characters that do not create a new word must be prepended or mixed into the first part of "adaming" for it to be accepted.
 Raising this to .8 allows only two additional characters to make an acceptable password.
 If you care about strong passwords and presumably you would not be using Password Evaluator unless you do, it's best not to raise this.
 Values entered here less than the maximum word length ratio will have no effect.